The journey here- Birth and God

 Because I know the passion that fuels the journey down each religious path (regardless of what each looks like), it was hard for me to figure out where I stood and what I believed in.
 I always had a relationship with God, but there are so many titles for that.
 I didn't know where I stood on any of the human issues, the politics of religion.
 Looking back, I don't think that was a bad thing.
 It taught me to live life with a very open mind.
 It taught me to respect others lifestyles and religions.
 It taught me that my relationship with God, was unique and personal.
 To be honest, there are some areas where I am still learning, still unlearning.

 Here is what I know.
 I believe in God.
 I have a deep and trusting and intimate relationship with him.
+Or her.
+Or they.
 I believe in the power of testimony, and in prayer and miracles- many of which I have seen in my life.
-I believe He loves each of us with an unconditional love.
+I believe God loves each of us with an unconditional love.
 I love to talk about that.
 I love to talk about what God has done in my life.
+I believe that God defy's definition.
+He is in the nature all around us.
+She is within the birthing mother.
+God is spirit and power and love.
+There is something thrilling in this spiritual way of believing.
+I do not consider myself anything but spiritual.
+But I do believe in God.

 I believe that every person is on their own journey.
 That their journey is always ALWAYS going to look different from mine.
 I believe that I am not meant to judge anyone, not even in my head.
 I believe that I do not know right from wrong for someone else's life- I only am accountable for myself.
 And that not even the Bible gives us permission to live like that.
+On that topic, I believe that the Bible is extremely subject to inerprutation, and is meant to inspire and guide us.
+Not rule us with an iron law.
+The very coming of Jesus in the Bible was to do away with the hard and fast rules of religion, to lay down the laws they clung to and pick up something flexible and full and good.
+Spiritual, empathetic, love.
 My journey and relationship is always going to be different.
 I believe that is good.
 My effort in every aspect of my life is ALWAYS to respect the light and breath inside every other human I know no matter what I know about them.
 I believe in celebrating our differences, not ignoring them.
 I believe in good people.
 Random acts of Love.
 Service.
 Value.

 Birth.
 I believe in birth.